The Employment Law Review: Denmark

 The labour market is regulated by collective agreements to a great extent.
 These agreements typically govern the terms and conditions of employees within a field or sector, such as the industrial sector or the financial sector, as opposed to the terms and conditions of employees who are members of a particular union.

-Danish employees are unionised to a fairly wide extent (currently, about 60 per cent), which is mainly attributable to the Danish labour market tradition.
+Danish employees are unionised to a fairly wide extent (in recent years, between 60 per cent and 70 per cent), which is mainly attributable to the Danish labour market tradition.

 Apart from the above-mentioned dispute resolution system, employment law rules and principles are enforced by several government bodies within their respective areas of competence.